pololu/rpicsim/docs/KnownIssues.md

 This page documents all the known issues RPicSim has that could affect its users.
 Some issues are caused by the MPLAB X simulator and would need to be addressed by Microchip.

-RPicSim has only been tested with the following versions of MPLAB X:
+RPicSim has only been tested with the versions of MPLAB X that are listed on the {file:Introduction.md} page.

-  * 1.85
-  * 1.90
-  * 1.95
-  * 2.00

-If you are using a different version of MPLAB X, some of the issues might not apply to you.
+If you are using a different version of MPLAB X, you might have different issues.

 Many of these issues have only been reproduced on a single model of PIC microcontroller and they may or may not affect other models.